mavlyutov/mitsubishi2MQTT/README.md

  - Step 3: You should be automatically redirected to the web portal or go to 192.168.1.1
  - Step 4: set Wifi information, save & reboot.
 Fall back to AP mode if WiFi connection fails (AP password sets to default SSID name from step 2).
  - Step 5: find the device IP with last 4 character MAC address in your router
- - Step 6: (optional): Set MQTT information for use with Home Assistant
+ - Step 6: (optional): Set MQTT information for use with Wirenboard
- - Step 7: (optional): Set Login password to prevent unwanted access in SETUP->ADVANCE->Login Password